KoalaTreeHotel/backend-dev-and-APIs-fcc-timestamp-microservice/README.md

 # Timestamp Microservice

-Returns the Unix timestamp (in milliseconds) of date input by the user.
+Returns the Unix Timestamp for a date input by the user (the Unix Timestamp is the time in milliseconds since midnight 1970-01-01 UTC).
 Uses Node and Express.
 FCC Backend API final project.

 Instructions: